bezzlab/mzIdentMLVisualiser/mzIdentMLViewer/README.md

 # mzIdentMLViewer

-This is an interactive web visualisation plug-in for the mzIdentML file within the Galaxy bioinformatics platform. mzIdentML is the standard format for reporting identifications in MS-based proteomics experiments.
+This is an interactive web visualisation plug-in for the mzIdentML file within the Galaxy bioinformatics platform.

 ## Installation